patrickpissurno/fastify-vhost/README.md

 ### host

 The host to mount this plugin on.
 All the requests to the current server where the `host` header matches this string will be proxied to the provided upstream.

+### hosts

+Equivalent to the host option, but is an array of strings.
+All the requests to the current server where the `host` header matches any of the strings will be proxied to the provided upstream.

 ### strict